long-island-iced-tea/bangazon/README.md

 ### Order
 #### GET
-- `api/controller`
+- `api/orders`
-  - description and details
+  - Returns all orders in the database.
-- `api/controller`
+- `api/orders/{id}`
-  - description and details
+  - Returns the matching single order, or a `BadRequest` response if not found.
 #### POST
 - `api/controller`
   - description and details